 - Has some truly fantastic tone, which you can endlessly play with thanks to the huge range of controls

-- Although you get a lot in one package, this pedal is quite expensive and if all you need is the standard funk/disco sound, you would do better to look at some of the simpler pedals available
+- Although you get a lot in one package, this pedal is quite expensive, and if all you need is the standard funk/disco sound, you will do better to look at some of the other products on this list

 - The complexity of the controls might take a while to get used to

 - It uses an 18v battery, which gives great headroom but can put a bit of dent in your bank account as this thing runs through juice like you wouldn’t believe if you can’t use a mains power supply or a rechargeable battery

-This filter takes a straightforward approach to give you a no-fuss answer to your envelope filter pedal needs.
+The Maxon AF-9 takes a straightforward approach.
 It looks a bit retro, but considering the sound it produces, perhaps that’s in line with what it should be.
 There are filter, range and drive switches, as well as sensitivity and peak controls.
 Although it’s small, you can still control quite a lot.
 It also features true bypass, so it won’t muddy your signal when it’s not in use.

 - Built like a tank.
 There’s very little that’s vulnerable to damage, and it can safely be carried around from venue to venue with no problems at all for years.
 It can even take a hell of a beating, making it live up to the ‘stomp’ part of ‘stompbox’.

 - True bypass means it won’t ruin your tone when not in use

 - Nice warm tone that closely resembles the legendary Jerry Garcia sound

 - It’s quite expensive for its simplicity